Flixor/IRBaboon/README.md

 The way that the filter is captured is by recording an **impulse response** of the filter.
 This comprises the way the filter dampens, amplifies or delays the frequencies passing through it, and if LTI is observed then you will have a perfect reproduction of the real life system!

 Impulse responses are often referred to as **IRs**, hence the name!
 They are the backbone of this idea, and are used all over, for example in convolution reverbs.
 The **Baboon** part refers to how this application is different: the digital domain allows us to flip IRs on their heads, make them more surreal than real and misbehave in other ways.
-So let's go and try that.

 ### Projected features: